Medical Assistant (MEDA)

 (4 Credits, Fall/Spring)

 Students study medical law and ethics, communication and human relations, telephone procedures, scheduling appointments, and records management.
 The course also includes the study of professional fees and credit, collection, financial records, and health insurance.
-PREREQ: Medical Assistant or Medical Administrative Support major.
+This course is cross-listed with MADM 132.
+PREREQ: Medical Assistant major.
+PRE/COREQ: MEDA 108, MEDA 240, and MEDA 242.
 (4 lecture hours, 0 lab hours, 4 credits)

 MEDA 201 Medical Assisting Professional Development